EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-vserver/gslb-vserver.md

 <b>EDR</b>
 Send clients an empty DNS response when the GSLB virtual server is DOWN.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>ECS</b>
+If enabled, respond with EDNS Client Subnet (ECS) option in the response for a DNS query with ECS.
+The ECS address will be used for persistence and spillover persistence (if enabled) instead of the LDNS address.
+Persistence mask is ignored if ECS is enabled.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>ecsAddrValidation</b>
+Validate if ECS address is a private or unroutable address and in such cases, use the LDNS IP.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED